Picovoice/porcupine/README.md

 let didStart = this._porcupineManager.start();
 ```

-And then stop it by calling:
+Stop it by calling:

 ```javascript
 let didStop = this._porcupineManager.stop();
 ```

 Once the app is done with using PorcupineManager, be sure you explicitly release the resources allocated to Porcupine:

 ```javascript
 this._porcupineManager.delete();
 ```

-As you may have noticed, there is no need to deal with audio capture to enable wake word detection with PorcupineManager.
+There is no need to deal with audio capture to enable wake word detection with PorcupineManager.
 This is because it uses [@picovoice/react-native-voice-processor](https://github.com/Picovoice/react-native-voice-processor/)
 module to capture frames of audio and automatically pass it to the wake word engine.

 #### Low-Level API

 [Porcupine](/binding/react-native/src/porcupine.tsx) provides low-level access to the wake word engine for those
 who want to incorporate wake word detection into a already existing audio processing pipeline. `Porcupine` also has
 `fromKeywords` and `fromKeywordPaths` static constructors.

 ```javascript